2013–14 Bengaluru FC season: Accolades

 Bengaluru FC received numerous accolades in the season.
 Sunil Chhetri was the joint top-scorer in 2013–14 I-League along with Cornell Glen and Daryl Duffy.
 He also received All India Football Federation's player of the year award.
 In AIFF's annual awards, Sunil Chhetri was awarded the best player and the best forward of I-League, while John Johnson was awarded the best defender award.
 Ashley Westwood was named coach of the year by FPAI.
-Six Bengaluru FC players including Rino Anto, John Johnson, Beikhokhei Beingaichho, Siam Hanghal, Johnny Menyongar and Sunil Chhetri were selected as part of Sportskeeda's "Team of the year".
-Chhetri was also declared AIFF player of the year for 2014.
+Sunil Chhetri was declared AIFF player of the year for 2014.